 Quintilian’s argumentation contributed to the victory of the idea of collective teaching in Rome, especially since the high fees for hiring private teachers made individual teaching too costly.

-The quintilian completely condemned physical punishments.
+Quintilian completely condemned physical punishments.
 He considered them to be abusive.
 They humiliate human dignity and are the most serious insult.
 The whole society must react against a weak and vulnerable age, and therefore there should not be too much freedom for the teacher in this regard.
-“Even if,” he asked, “some small boys can be forced to change their behavior with sticks, what are the arguments that will have to influence them when they grow up?”
+“Even if,” he asked, “some small boys can be forced to change their behaviour with sticks, what are the arguments that will have to influence them when they grow up?”

 So you have to be careful about the teacher’s character, that he doesn’t hurt the student, and that he knows how to control himself and the student’s developing temperament.
 Quintilian’s work “Institutio Oratoria” played a very important role in the history of education, not only in Roman times.
 After the discovery of his manuscript in 1416, it became a model for humanistic education in Europe in the 15th and 16th centuries.
 Polish pedagogical writers of the Renaissance also used his instructions generously.